lieff/miniwtpc/readme.md

 # Small Wavelet Thumbnail & Preview Codec - WTPC

 A simple, drop-in image codec in the style of stb_image (single header library).
-It targets low sizes from 200 B to 36 KB at resolutions around 256x256.
+It targets low sizes from 200 B to 36 KB at resolutions around 256x256, but supports any image dimensions up to 65536x65536 (practically tested up to ~27K with images loadable by stb_image).
 The main target for thumbnails is 1400 B -- designed to fit within one MTU packet, so the user sees *something* while the main preview downloads.